 I found this video on the Gricean Maxims which demonstrates each of them with humor:

-If I were to summarize the Gricean Maxims, I would boil it down to this: In conversation, be respectful of the other person and be concise.
-Isn’t that really what we want from other people who are speaking to us?
+To summarize the Gricean Maxims, in conversation, be respectful of the other person and be concise.
+Isn’t that really what you want from other people who are speaking to you?
 I’ve noticed when I’m speaking with other people, the conversation is at its best when I’m following the Gricean Maxims (and I didn’t even know about them until recently).
 When we’re talking with our end-users or our customers, our conversations are better when we keep the four Gricean Maxims in mind.
+And that’s how to be a better conversationalist!